What Is Hip Dysplasia?

 Hip Dysplasia Treatment

-How hip dysplasia is treated depends on your child’s age.
+How hip dysplasia is treated depends on your child’s age and the severity of the condition.
 Babies diagnosed early can usually wear a soft brace that holds the ball of the joint in the socket for a few months to help mold it into the proper shape.
 A baby older than 6 months may need a full-body cast or surgical intervention.

 Older children and adults: